cicerotech/devops-starter/README.md

 - Working containerized application deployed on AWS
 - Infrastructure as Code  - Please pick whichever IaC is required eg: Pulumi / Terraform / AWS CDK
 - CI/CD pipeline configuration
+- [Bonus] Commit hooks to format and lint code

 ### Notes
 - Focus on building a production-ready solution
+  - https is optional
+  - Consider network security when setting up DB , App etc.
 - Make reasonable assumptions where requirements are unclear
 - Feel free to ask questions or discuss with the team during the exercise
 - Document any assumptions made